gaogaotiantian/viztracer/README.md

     # Something happens here
 ```

-There are a lot of [advanced usage](https://viztracer.readthedocs.io/en/stable/advanced_usage.html) available as well.
+**There are a lot of [advanced usage](https://viztracer.readthedocs.io/en/stable/advanced_usage.html) available as well.**

 ### Display Result

 By default, VizTracer will generate a stand alone HTML file which you can simply open with Chrome.
 The front-end uses trace-viewer to show all the data.

 However, you can generate json file as well, which complies to the chrome trace event format.
-You can load the json file on [perfetto](https://ui.perfetto.dev/), which will replace the deprecated trace viewer in the future.
-Or you can use [chrome://tracing](chrome://tracing/) to load the file.
+You can load the json file on [perfetto](https://ui.perfetto.dev/) or [chrome://tracing](chrome://tracing/).

 **When you are dealing with big traces, a stand alone HTML file might be very large and hard to load.
-You should try to dump a compressed ```filename.json.gz``` file and load it via [chrome://tracing/](chrome://tracing/) or [perfetto](https://ui.perfetto.dev/)**
+You should try to dump a compressed ```filename.json.gz``` file**

 ### Trace Filter

-Sometimes your code is really complicated or you need to run you program for a long time, which means the parsing time would be too long and the HTML/JSON file would be too large.
-There are ways in VizTracer to filter out the data you don't need.

-The filter works at tracing time, not parsing time.
-That means, using filters will introduce some extra overhead while your tracing, but will save significant memory, parsing time and disk space.

-VizTracer support:
+VizTracer can filter out the data you don't want to reduce overhead and keep info of a longer time period before you dump the log.

 * [max stack depth](https://viztracer.readthedocs.io/en/stable/viztracer.html#VizTracer.max_stack_depth)
 * [include files](https://viztracer.readthedocs.io/en/stable/viztracer.html#VizTracer.include_files)